deanmarchiori/dockerised-shiny/README.md

 ```

 ## Run
 To run a container based on our Docker image:

+This will run the docker image 'myapp' in a container (in detached mode) and expose post 80.
+It will
+name it 'myapp' and remove it when exited.

 ```
-docker run --rm -p 80:80 -d myapp
+docker run --rm -p 80:80 --name myapp -d myapp
 ```

 ## Use